-- 1. Create a documentary about the topic of your book, using the facts and details you learned from your book. - 2.
-Create your own "Alphabet Book" based on the book they read considering facts, details and vocabulary words you learned.
-For example, an ABC Book on the Desert of the American Southwest might include pages like: A is for Armadillo and B is for Bighorn Sheep.
-Write a sentence and include an illustration about each word. - 3.
+- 1. Create your own "Alphabet Book" based on the book you read, using facts, details and vocabulary words you learned.
+For example, an ABC Book on the Desert might include pages like: A is for Armadillo and B is for Bighorn Sheep.
+Write a sentence and include an illustration about each word. - 2.
 Create a set of trading cards (like baseball or Pokémon cards) using index cards to teach someone some of the facts and details you learned from your book.